Wonder Woman (TV series): Season 2

-The producers of Wonder Woman generally maintained her no-kill policy, although there were exceptions: In the episode "Anschluss '77" she is forced to destroy a clone of Adolf Hitler.
+The producers of Wonder Woman generally maintained her no-kill policy, although there were exceptions: in the episode "Anschluss '77", she is forced to reverse the cloning procedure of a clone of Adolf Hitler (Barry Dennen) that was created by Nazi war criminals led by Fritz Gerlich (Mel Ferrer) in South America.
 Another episode made reference to a villain who was believed drowned following a previous unseen encounter with Diana/Wonder Woman.

 Unlike in the first season, Wonder Woman's sources of power (magic belt, bracelets, golden lasso) were never removed from her and stolen by villains during the two years the series was set in the 1970s.

 Other changes in season two included a slight redesign (again by Donald Lee Feld, still credited as "Donfeld") of Wonder Woman's uniform.
 The bustier was more flexible, featured less gold metal in the eagle wings in favor of red cloth background, and was cut lower to highlight Carter's décolletage and cleavage.
 The star-spangled bottoms were cut higher in the thighs, with the number of stars reduced, stopping below her hips, and rearranged in a more symmetrical starburst pattern.
-The bracelets changed from dull silver-grey to bright gold, and were noticeably smaller and thinner.
+The bracelets changed from dull silver-grey to bright gold and were noticeably smaller and thinner.
 Her tiara, appearing unchanged when on Wonder Woman's head, would flatten to become a boomerang, and its ruby star functioned as a communications link to Paradise Island and her mother the queen.

-Feld also introduced multiple new variants on Wonder Woman's uniform beginning in season two.
+Feld also introduced new variants on Wonder Woman's uniform beginning in season two.
 She still wore the red-white-and-blue cape for special events or appearances from the first season, but without the skirt (this variant could be described as Wonder Woman's "full-dress uniform").
-A diving uniform was introduced—this consisted of a navy-blue lycra body suit with matching gloves, gold bracelets, flat boots, and a flexible tiara; this was featured whenever aquatic activity was required.
+A diving uniform was introduced—this consisted of a navy-blue Lycra body suit with matching gloves, gold bracelets, flat boots, and a flexible tiara; this was featured whenever aquatic activity was required.
 The same uniform, with low-heeled boots and a gold helmet, was used to ride motorcycles.
 At first, Wonder Woman would switch to these newer uniforms by performing an extended spin in which she first changed from her Diana Prince clothes to Wonder Woman's standard uniform, then continued to spin until a second light explosion occurred and she would appear in one of the newer variants.
-However, this extended spin device was dropped for expediency and Diana was then able to change into any of Wonder Woman's uniforms in a single change.
+This extended spin device was later dropped for expediency and Diana was then able to change into any of Wonder Woman's uniforms in a single change.

 Wonder Woman's invisible plane appeared a couple of times in season two, and not at all in season three.
 The plane's shape was updated with the change in temporal setting, losing the rounded fuselage and modestly curved wings evocative of a World War II-era pursuit-fighter, in favor of a dart-like, delta winged jet.

-The show ranked 71st out of 104 shows for the 1977-78 season with an average 15.6 rating.
+The show ranked 71 in the ratings, and received positive reviews.